carpentries-lab/good-enough-practices/episodes/02-data_management.md

 ## Working with sensitive data

 It is important to identify whether your project will work with sensitive data - by which we might mean:

 * Research data including personal data or identifiers (this might include names and addresses, or potentially identifyable genetic data or health information, or confidential information)
 * Commercially sensitive data or information (this might include intellectual property, or data generated or used within a restrictive commercial research funding agreement)
 * Data which may cause harm or adverse affects if released or made public (for example data relating to rare or endangered species which could cause poaching or fuel illegal trading)

-It is important to understand the restrictions which may apply when working with sensitive data, and also ensure that your project complies with any applicable laws relating to storage, use and sharing of sensitive data (for example, laws like the General Data Protection Regulation, known as the GDPR).
-These laws vary between countries and may affect whether you can share information between collaborators in different countries.
+It is important to understand the restrictions which may apply when working with sensitive data, and also ensure that your project complies with any applicable laws relating to storage, use and sharing of sensitive data (for example, laws like the General Data Protection Regulation, known as the GDPR).These laws vary between countries and may affect whether you can share information between collaborators in different countries.

 ## Create the data you wish to see in the world

 > ## Discussion (2 minutes)
 > Which file formats do you store your data in?
 Enter your answers in the collaborative document.
 {: .challenge}

 *Filenames*: Store especially useful metadata as part of the filename itself, while keeping the filename regular enough for easy pattern matching.
 For example, a filename like